information-sharing-networks/signalsd/app/test/integration/README.md

  - ✅ Signal versioning and reactivation of withdrawn signals
  - ✅ loading signals with Correlation IDs
  - ✅ Multi-signal payload processing with mixed success/failure scenarios
+ - ✅ Expired and malformed access token rejection with proper error codes

 ***Signal Search:***
  - ✅ Search results (with and without correlated signals)